tomba/rwmem/README.md

 ## Size and Endianness

-You can set the size and endianness for data and for address with -s and -S options.
+You can set the size and endianness for data and for address with -d and -a options.
 The size and endianness for address is used only for i2c.
 The size is in number of bits, and endianness is "be", "le", "bes" or "les".